vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ## FilenameComposer

 Let’s have a look at the next class. `FilenameComposer` has the same issues as the previous class.
-Also, both classes’ initializers are kinda overly motivated.
-They instantiate an instance of `PageExtractor` and feed it a link acquired from the `Scraper` class.
+Both classes’ initializers were overly motivated.
+They instantiated an instance of `PageExtractor` and feed it a link acquired from the `Scraper` class.
 On top of that, they also `extract_data` right away.
 Ok, not super bad for a first attempt, but this code is nowhere near production ready.
 This is a good example how refactoring is a never-ending sandblasting process that often involves multiple steps and attempts.

-#### class FilenameComposer
+#### before

 ``` ruby